Shuttl-Tech/terrace.js/README.md

 > Note: In `WebStorm`, mark `./src` as Resources Root. _(Rt. click > Mark directory as > Resources root)_

+> Note: A `pre-commit` hook (unless `--without-githooks` is specified) runs before every commit to ensure that any specified linters work as intended.
+Any hooks are defined in .githooks.

 ### File layout plan [.js]
 ```
 Library imports